PHEV ute guide - Australia

 Shortlist

 JAC Hunter PHEV belongs in the value-and-spec part of the shortlist.
 Its announced under-$50k positioning, 31.2kWh LFP battery, high output and 3500kg towing claim make it worth tracking, but it should be treated as a pre-launch contender until final local pricing, equipment and owner experience are clear.
+JAC T9 is the more immediate JAC answer for buyers who want a ute now and do not want to wait for final PHEV documents.
+BYD's 2026 range expansion and Chery's diesel PHEV concept are reminders that PHEV ute choices are splitting by body style, grade and launch certainty.

 Sources